vision-consensus/vision-fv-template/README.md

 ## Intro

-Tronscan provides a way for First Validator to publish their information right where the voters are, on Tronscan!
+Visionscan provides a way for First Validator to publish their information right where the voters are, on Visionscan!

-First Validator can use this template to build a static page which will be shown on Tronscan.
+First Validator can use this template to build a static page which will be shown on Visionscan.
 The link will be placed in the voting overview page right next to the name.

 By editing files in the repository on Github the First Validator can manage their own content.